CHRISTMAS APPEAL: Families are at breaking point. Give essential emergency aid to a family this winter.

 Stay at home

-For days when leaving the house just isn’t an option, here are some ideas to keep you entertained.
+For days when leaving the house just isn’t an option, here are some things to do in winter to keep you entertained.

-• Junk modelling.
-If you’ve got cardboard boxes left over from Christmas, this is a great kid-friendly activity to use them up before they go in the recycling bin.
+• Do some junk modelling.
+If you’ve got cardboard boxes left over from Christmas, this is a winter activity for kids.
 What can you build from the empty containers you’re about to throw away?
 A house?
 A robot?
 A spaceship?

 • Host a pot luck.
 If you’re feeling sociable but don’t want to spend a fortune feeding all your friends, a pot luck or bring-and-share can take the pressure off the host.
 Each person brings a dish.
 Why not invite a group of friends over and ask them each to bring their favourite pudding from when they were a child?